-a.
-The carrier is required to immediately report any incident involving loss of a radioactive materials package or, in the judgment of the company health physicist, a release or suspected release of the contents of a package, to the FAA Duty Officer, 202-267-3333 (any hour) and the assigned PHI.
+- The carrier is required to immediately report any incident involving loss of a radioactive materials package or, in the judgment of the company health physicist, a release or suspected release of the contents of a package, to the FAA Washington Operations Center, 202-267-3333 (any hour/day).
 This immediate report must include information on the contents and the number of packages involved.
 This information must also be reported to the Associate Administrator for Hazardous Materials Safety (AAHMS) as soon as practicable.
 (Sections 171.15 and 171.16 apply to any activity undertaken under the authority of this special permit).
-In addition, the holder(s) of this special permit must inform the AAHMS, in writing, and the appropriate PHI of any incident involving shipments made under the terms of this special permit.

-- b.
-The notification and reporting requirements of 29 CFR 1910.1096 (l) and (m) must be directed to the AAHMS in lieu of the Assistant Secretary of Labor. - c.
+In addition, the holder(s) of this special permit must inform the AAHMS, in writing, of any incident involving shipments made under the terms of this special permit. - b.
+The notification and reporting requirements of 29 CFR 1910.1096(1) and (m) must be directed to the AAHMS in lieu of the Assistant Secretary of Labor. - c.
 The quarterly reports (paragraph 7.i.) must be submitted on schedule even if the reports state that no operations were conducted under the special permit during that quarter. - d.
 In addition to the requirements of § 107.109, any carrier applying for renewal who has not conducted and reported operations under this special permit, must demonstrate an effective radiation protection program for operating in compliance with this special permit.
-Demonstration that an effective radiation protection program exists may also be required at the request of the AAHMS. - e.
-Air carriers operating under this special permit must notify the AAHMS of any adverse certificate action or changes or losses of key personnel responsible for their radiation protection program, within 30 days of the change.
+Demonstration that an effective radiation protection program exists may also be required at the request of the AAHMS.